 As they do when walking, some runners strike the ground heel-first.
 We call these runners "rearfoot" strikers.
 In forefoot strikers, the ball of the foot strikes first, and an intermediate group of midfoot strikers strike the ground with their heel and ball at the same time.
 Can you figure out what kind of foot strike this student has?

 Unless you're a serious runner, you've probably not given much thought to how your foot strike changes as you speed up, but there's debate about how it impacts performance and risk of injury.
-This summer, Megan Montgomery ’18 is working on a research project with kinesiology professor Pat Babington related to the ongoing foot-strike debate.
+This summer, Megan Montgomery ’18 worked on a research project with kinesiology professor Pat Babington related to the ongoing foot-strike debate.
 They're trying to determine whether a runner's foot-strike pattern changes in relation to their maximum velocity.
 For instance, as a slower runner goes from walking to running, do they shift toward a forefoot strike at a lower velocity than a faster runner would?